XinyiZoe/VRNN_Gene_Clustering/README.md

 # VRNN_Gene_Clustering for Single-Cell ATAC-Seq

-This repository implements a Variational Recurrent Neural Network (VRNN) to model temporal gene expression dynamics from single-cell ATAC-seq data.
-The learned latent space is used to cluster genes based on their dynamic profiles in response to stimulation (e.g., IFNγ).
-This enables identification of gene clusters (such as fast vs. slow responders like IRF1 vs. CXCL9/10) and downstream inference of potential cis-regulatory elements (CREs).
+This repository implements a Variational Recurrent Neural Network (VRNN) to model temporal gene activity dynamics from single-cell ATAC-seq data.
+The learned latent space is used to cluster genes based on their response profiles following stimulation (e.g., IFNγ).
+This enables the identification of gene modules—such as fast responders (e.g., IRF1) versus delayed responders (e.g., CXCL9/10)—and provides a framework for downstream inference of cis-regulatory elements (CREs) that may control these differences.

-Why it matters?
+## Why It Matters

-It demonstrates how deep generative models can extract temporal regulatory patterns from single-cell data.
-By applying a VRNN to scATAC-seq, we cluster genes by dynamic behavior and highlight potential regulatory modules.
-The pipeline illustrates how computational modeling can guide hypotheses about cis-regulatory mechanisms in immune activation.
+Immune response genes often display distinct temporal patterns: some activate within minutes, while others turn on hours later.
+We hypothesize that these differences are regulated by distinct cis-regulatory elements, which coordinate timing and magnitude of gene expression.
+By applying a VRNN to scATAC-seq data, we capture latent temporal dynamics, cluster genes by behavior, and highlight potential regulatory modules.
+This pipeline demonstrates how deep generative models can guide biological hypothesis generation, linking computational predictions to mechanisms of immune activation.

+---

 ## Quick Start